The Best Homemade Red Wine Pasta Sauce

 You’ll make this simple recipe for Red Wine Tomato Sauce over and over again!
 Simmer it on the stove top for date night, a dinner party or Sunday supper.

 Picture this!
 You.
 A glass of red wine.
-A heaping plate of al dente pasta topped with slow simmered red wine sauce and Parmesan cheese.
-And, a crisp green Italian salad.
+A heaping plate of al dente pasta topped with slow simmered red wine pasta sauce and Parmesan cheese.
+And, a piece of garlic bread and green Italian salad on the side.
 Sounds perfect, right?

 I learned this great sauce recipe in culinary classes, and just knew I had to share it!
 Truly, this recipe goes beyond your traditional marinara sauce, pairing complex flavors and tons of depth that comes from slow simmering.